-The Association is an Incorporated Society founded in 1891.
 The control of the business and affairs of the Association rests with the Executive Committee elected annually and comprising a full-time President and fourteen portfolio holders together with the Association Secretary - a full-time administrative post.
 The Executive is the official mouthpiece for the Association and takes official action on behalf of the Association in the interests of the student body.
 Through this Executive which acts as a co-ordinating body the Association undertakes a wide and varied number of activities.
-There are over one hundred clubs and societies affiliated to the Association covering many spheres of student interest.
-The sports clubs cater for almost all sporting interest and most participate in the local Auckland inter-club competitions and in the NZUSU tournaments.
-The cultural societies cater for a wide range of religious, academic, social, cultural, and political interests.
-Information about these clubs and societies is available in the Orientation Handbook.